 Finally, the app has an Ear Tip Sizing Test to let the wearer find out the best seal.
 A series of sounds will be played to determine the quality of the seal, with Small, Medium and Large sizes available in the case.

-You should buy the Amazon Echo Buds if…
+You should buy them if…

 If you’re in Amazon ecosystem

 It makes sense if you’re in the Amazon ecosystem to pick these earbuds, as like other Amazon products, Alexa is central to everything about it.